Sehilius/EasyDialogue-UE5/README.md

 - Typewriter speed
 - Typewriter sounds to be randomly played
 - Music to play when a dialogue box gets executed (this will reset to the level music after the dialogue ends)
-- Stop music
+- Stop playing music
-- Sentence pause duration (Duration the typewriter pauses after punctuation
+- Sentence pause duration (Duration the typewriter pauses after punctuation)
 - Speaker voiceline to be played
 - Dialogue box name (important for event binding)
 - Player answers

 To specify dialogue text, create a new element in the array.
 This will create an object where you can choose the style, text and the pause duration after this segment.
 You can combine as many as you like to form the final text.
-When specifying player answers. you can add as many answers as you like.
+When specifying player answers.
+You can add as many answers as you like.
 These will be the names of the buttons that appear when the player can select between answers

 The text styles provided are: